IMERSS/biodiversity-change-protocol/content/en/docs/mapping_habitat/_index.md

 XXXXX

-For this methodology, a key consideration is to ensure that the grid scale corresponds with precision in features representing search effort.
+For this methodology, a key consideration is to ensure that the grid scale corresponds with the precision in features representing search effort.

 ```
 ## Convert polygons to grid